minakamoto/pcshscr2023/docs/1st.md

 export default App;
 ```

-##### Open your browser and check the application for any changes in behavior.
+##### Open your browser and check the application for any changes in behavior

 #### 2. Separate PokemonContainer component from App.tsx

-##### Create the src/PokemonContainer.tsx file and replace its contents with the following code:
+##### Create the src/PokemonContainer.tsx file and replace its contents with the following code

 ```jsx
 // PokemonContainer.tsx